← Back to Blog

 1. Film cost (~40–60% of total)

-The film itself is the primary cost driver.
-Ceramic film costs installers $1.50–$4.00 per square foot wholesale, depending on brand and tier.
+The film is where most of the money goes.
+Ceramic film runs installers $1.50–$4.00 per square foot wholesale, depending on brand and tier.
 A mid-size sedan has roughly 30–40 sq ft of glass.
 Do the math.

 2. Labor (~30–40% of total)